What’s it all about?

 Drinking: The village vibe in Blackheath is partly due to the large selection of traditional style pubs in the area.
 The Hare and Billett has an impressive selection of local lagers and ciders, while The Princess of Wales does an excellent Sunday roast.
 Real ale connoisseurs head to microbrewery Zerodegrees for a pint of the good stuff.

-Eating: There are some truly great places to eat here too - Chapters restaurant has two AA rosettes and offers quality meals at very affordable prices, or if you’re in the mood for the best Argentine steaks head to Cau or Buenos Aires.
+Eating: There are some truly great places to eat here too - The Ivy Cafe is great in the summer, as is Cote.
+If you’re in the mood for the best Argentine steaks head to Buenos Aires, and for a Spanish and Italian infusion, head to Tzainganos.

 Music: When you fancy some music, the O2 Arena is just ten minutes away in North Greenwich and has concerts throughout the year featuring big names such as U2 and Beyoncé, as well as a huge array of restaurants and a bowling alley.
 For a range of classical music and opera, as well as stand up comedy, the area is well served by Blackheath Halls.

 - There are a number of independent shops offering organic and homemade foods.
-The Village Deli is a particular favourite, and is always busy in the morning as locals pick up a coffee en route to the station.
+Madeleines is a particular favourite, and is always busy in the morning as locals pick up a coffee en route to the station.

-- Blackheath’s main shopping streets are Montpelier Vale and Old Dover Street, with a mix of high end chains and quaint independent boutiques.
+- Blackheath’s main shopping streets are Montpelier Vale and Tranquil Vale, with a mix of high end chains and quaint independent boutiques.
 One of outer London’s oldest bookshops, the Bookshop on the Heath specialises in rare books and collectibles.
 For your home design needs head to Farrow and Ball showroom or John Lewis of Hungerford.

 - Every Sunday the car park of Blackheath railway station is flooded with locals doing their weekly fruit and veg shop at the farmers’ market and the nearby Greenwich Market has up to 120 stalls selling everything from antiques and collectibles to clothes and crafts.